varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	* Default: 60.000000
 	* Minimum: 0.000000

 Default timeout between bytes when receiving data from backend.
 We only wait for this many seconds between bytes before giving up.
 A value of 0 means it will never time out.
 VCL can override this default value for each backend request and backend request.
-This parameter does not apply to pipe.
+This parameter does not apply to pipe mode.

 .. _ref_param_busyobj_worker_cache: